grscheller/scheller-linux-archive/courses/Udacity/PythonForAI/03-gaussian/README.md

 ## Factoids

-* do not intend to push this project to PyPI
+* do not intend to push this project to PyPI in present form
+  * refactoring may be needed to push to PyPI (TestPyPI?)
+    * not sure what namespace Udacity will want me to use
-  * might incorporate it into my grscheller.boring-math project
+  * will eventually incorporate it into grscheller.boring-math
-* using Python 3.12.2 instead of the Python 3.6.3 used by Udacity
+* using Python 3.12.3 instead of the Python 3.6.3 used by Udacity
   * 3.6.3 was version of Python out when PyTorch was released in 2016
 * using `__future__` statement to import annotations
   * for use by Python std library typing module